nvnanil/waypoint_navigation_using_turtlebot3/ros2_aruco/README.md

 ROS2 Wrapper for OpenCV Aruco Marker Tracking

-This package depends on a recent version of OpenCV python bindings:
+This package depends on a latest version of OpenCV python bindings:

 ```
+pip uninstall opencv-python
+pip uninstall opencv-contrib-python
 pip install opencv-contrib-python # or pip3
 ```